libplctag/libplctag4android/README.md

 Goals:
 - [ ] Get the working version into Git.
 - [ ] Make the Gradle build check out the release branch of libplctag from the main C repo when building.
+- [ ] Get the Android changes back into the main C repo.
 - [ ] Make the Gradle build load the NDK.
 - [ ] Make the build process work on GitHub Actions.
 - [ ] Use the libplctag4j Java version or figure out another way to share the Java code part.